sathify/CCSS/README.md

 <code>_base-classes.scss</code> These are all utility classes used application wide across many pages, views, and components.
 Prefix class names with <code>u-</code>

-<code>_images.scss</code> Please use this as a SCSS compilation source.
-It should define and inline all site images at Data URIs. <code>/app/styles/images.css</code> is generated from this file.
+<code>images.scss</code> Please use this as a SCSS compilation source.
+It should define and inline all site images as Data URIs. <code>/app/styles/images.css</code> is generated from this file.

 <code>_animate.scss</code> All animation classes used application wide.